molpopgen/libsequence/REVISION_HISTORY.md

 6. All auto_ptr usage has been replaced with unique_ptr
 7. All function from boost that are now part of C++11 have been replaced with the C++11 function calls.
 This mostly includes replacing boost::bind with std::bind and BOOST_STATIC_ASSERT (and the correspponding use of boost/type_traits.hpp) with the C++11 <type_traits> equivalent
 8. All examples have been updated to C++11, with no dependencies on external libraries like [GSL](http://gnu.org/software/gsl).
 Importantly, the GSL is still probably a better way to do random numbers than the C++11 "random" header.
 (I personally don't like the design of the C++ random number system).
+9. Lots of function prototypes have changed.
+There were some leftover foo(int x) that are now foo(const int & x).
+When called many times, the latter may be noticeably faster.
+10. A new class, Sequence::Ptable : public std::vector<Sequence::polymorhpicSite> is added.
+This is a very powerful class for maninpulating polymorphism data in a general way.

 ###ISSUES: